lingi524/majs-and-lenny/README.md

 Netlify<br>
 Adobe Illustrator<br>
 Figma<br>
+Different npm-packages <br>

 <h1>🏗️ Improvements</h1>
 Use a CSS library (I love vanilla CSS, but it's time to get with the times)<br>
-Hide API keys with environmental variables<br>
+Hide API keys in the backend properly<br>
 More improvemnts TBA!